benboecker/ImageGalleryView/README.md

 `func imageGalleryView(galleryView: ImageGalleryView, imageCallback callback: ImageCallback, forImageAtIndex index: Int)`

 This method is responsible for telling the `ImageGalleryView` which images it should display.
 It does so by providing an `ImageCallback` that **must be called and passed the image by the delegate**.
-The delegate can determine which image to pass by looking t the passed index.
+The delegate can determine which image to pass by looking at the given index.

 `optional func imageGalleryView(galleryView: ImageGalleryView, didTapImageAtIndex index: Int)`